Configure Prisma Access Colo-Connect

 • Enter the Email to use for this link.
 Any email address is acceptable.

-5. Repeat steps 2.a to 2.d and create another link with a different Edge Availability Domain.
+3. Add a second link with a different Edge Availability Domain.

-3. Create the connections (also known as the VLAN attachments) for Colo-Connect.
+5. Create the connections (also known as the VLAN attachments) for Colo-Connect.

-1. Go to WorkflowsPrisma Access SetupColo-Connect and Add Connection.
+1. Go to ConfigurationColo-Connect and Add Connection.

 2. Configure the connection settings.